 - Blink: Correct eye function involves relaxing and not straining to see.
 Blinking again brings the third principle into action.
 It should be performed often.
 Each time you move your point of focus or change your range of focus, blink.
 Blinking is the main method of resting the eye during it’s constant use during the day.
 If only for a moment, the eyeball enjoys a brief massage and a wipe-down with lymphatic fluid.
 Remember also to breathe.
 This is a very helpful way of relaxing.
 The conscious act of breathing deeply observably helps us relax – our eye muscles included.

-Another key technique for relaxing the eye in the Bates Method is palming.
+Another technique for relaxing the eye in the Bates Method is palming.
 This is covering both eyes with the palms of your hands with your fingers of one hand overlapping the fingers of the other.
 Bates suggested a comfortable sitting position as being best for this, but it can also work lying down.
-I dont know how it works, but try it, and you will see that it does.
+I don’t know how it works, but try it, and you will see that it does.
 You can feel your eyes relax when you do this – its amazing!
 Bates maintained that chronic tension is the major cause of blurred vision, and this technique practiced often certainly helps the eye to relax. personally I consider that practicing centalisation and sketching to be more important.
-However, I still recommend palming to relax the eyes.
+However, its still useful to relax the eyes.

 Another technique that benefits the eyes is sunning.
 This practice involves pointing your head at the sun on a sunny day with your eyes closed and moving your point of focus in a horizontal figure-of-eight pattern to the left and to the right.
 This lets beneficial long wavelength light rays into the eye.
 Many advocates of the Bates Method also recommend not wearing sunglasses for the related reason that they block out beneficial wavelengths of sunlight.
-Ususally wearing a hat can be just as effective as sunglassses, unless ofcourse you are skiing down a mountain or sailing in bright sunlight and windy conditions.
+Usually wearing a hat can be just as effective as sun glasses, unless of course you are skiing down a mountain or sailing in bright sunlight and windy conditions.

 Correct reading technique

 Read the smallest print you can find.
 On your computer reduce the font size as much as possible.
 Small print increases the need to centralise.
-Scan along the line of words in the middle looking at one small point of a particular letter of a word, then moving along to another.
+Scan along the line of words at the bottom, looking at one small point of a particular letter of a word.
 Some short words will only require you to focus on one part of one letter, a longer word may require that you move to another letter further along.
 Allow your peripheral vision to tell your brain what the word is.
 If necessary sketch between two or three tiny parts of specific letters in a long word.
 It will take practice, and inevitably at the beginning it will detract from your comprehension of the text – but stick with it!
 Reading fine print is an excellent practice to keep your vision clear if you read as just described.
-I have used this technique to great effect but have modified it to look along the bottom of the line of words.
-I prefer this because no matter what size the font my eye is nailed to the tiny extremities at the bottom of the letters, and I find the tempatation to diffuse is reduced.
+I have used this technique to great effect.
+Looking along the base of the letters is ideal because no matter what size the font my eye is nailed to the tiny extremities at the bottom of the letters, and I find the temptation to diffuse is reduced.

 “A person will not have full control of his mental faculties until he gets rid of his glasses.”
 Dr E F Darling, December 1925